 - The tech team delivers the solution.

-- Product manager adds the stakeholder feedback and other improvements to the backlog.
+- The product manager adds the stakeholder feedback and other improvements to the backlog.

 - Engineers add tech debt to the backlog.

 See how we have given up a fixed goal and are able to address the next emerging set of priorities at every sprint boundary.
 We are now building software that learns from the real world even as it shapes it.
 There is room to understand problems a little more and to gradually come to see the solution.
 There is even time to backtrack and try something else.